triggerspreventiontracking

 9. Medications

 Certain medications can trigger migraines as a side effect, including some blood pressure drugs and oral contraceptives.
-More critically, overuse of acute headache medications (taking them on 10 or more days per month) leads to medication overuse headache (MOH)—a condition where the treatment itself perpetuates the cycle.
+More critically, overuse of acute headache medications, taking them on 10 or more days per month, leads to medication overuse headache (MOH).
+This is a condition where the treatment itself perpetuates the cycle.
 The International Headache Society provides detailed diagnostic criteria for MOH.

 10. Skipping Meals

 Low blood glucose from skipped meals or prolonged fasting is a well-documented trigger.
-Maintaining stable glucose levels through regular, balanced meals—and not going more than 4–5 hours without eating—is a standard behavioral recommendation from most headache specialists.
+Maintaining stable glucose levels through regular, balanced meals, and not going more than 4–5 hours without eating, is a standard behavioral recommendation from most headache specialists.
+The mechanism is straightforward: hypoglycemia triggers physiological stress responses that lower the migraine threshold.

 1. Date and time of onset and resolution